RyanBalshaw/sjmelck_pages/content/blog/logistic-regression.md

 > Note: This is the Hessian matrix of $\mathcal{L}(\boldsymbol{\zeta})$ and it does not include the regularisation term.
 To include it, you will just need to add  $\alpha \cdot \mathbf{J}\left( \nabla R(\boldsymbol{\zeta}) \right)^T$ to $\mathbf{H}(\boldsymbol{\zeta})$.

+# 5. Implementing this in code

+I realise that this post is now insanely long, so I recommend that you look at my implementation inside the [`sjmelck_pages`](https://github.com/RyanBalshaw/sjmelck_pages/tree/main/assets/images)repository itself or inside the [`random_paper_implementations`](https://github.com/RyanBalshaw/random-paper-implementations/tree/main/implementations/robust_optimized_weight_spectrum) repository.
+This is a version that I wrote to be compatible with scikit-learn, just for the challenge.

-# 5. Multinomial logistic regression
+# 6. Multinomial logistic regression

 To wrap this discussion up, I will also discuss how multinomial logistic regression can be scaled up to multiple classes.
 I will not progress further than the model formulation and how to compute the gradient (CONFIRM).
 The first step is to introduce a mapping to $\mathbf{z} \in \mathcal{R}^K$, where $K$ refers to the number of classes considered.
 This is achieved using